As an Amazon Associate I earn from qualifying purchases.

 1 cup chopped purple onion – Yellow onion will work in a pinch, but purple is the better option.

 1 ⅓ lb. boneless, skinless chicken breasts – Cut these into small, bite-sized pieces.
 The smaller they are, the faster they will cook.
+In a pinch, chicken thighs work just as well.

 1 cup chopped fresh basil – Chop this somewhat coarsely.
 It doesn’t have to be super fine.
 You could potentially use dried basil, but it won’t have the same effect.
 If using dry herbs, start with 1 to 2 tbsp. and adjust up only if needed.